magda6ix/python_notes/python_dictionaries.rst

 ---------------------------------

-To change the value (associated with a key) in the dictionary, you can do that by assigning a new value to the key, for ecample:
+To change the value (associated with a key) in the dictionary, you can do that by assigning a new value to the key, for example:

 .. code-block:: python